 Sprüth Magers has expanded from its roots in Cologne, Germany to become an international gallery dedicated to exhibiting the very best in groundbreaking modern and contemporary art.
-With galleries located in Berlin Mitte, London’s Mayfair and the Miracle Mile in Los Angeles – as well as offices in Cologne and Seoul and an outpost in Hong Kong – Sprüth Magers retains close ties with the studios and communities of the international artists who form the core of its roster.
+With galleries located in Berlin Mitte, London’s Mayfair, the Miracle Mile in Los Angeles and Manhattan, New York – as well as offices in Cologne and Seoul and an outpost in Hong Kong – Sprüth Magers retains close ties with the studios and communities of the international artists who form the core of its roster.

 The gallery emerged amid an extraordinary outburst in contemporary art that took place in Cologne in the early 1980s.
 Its first iteration as Monika Sprüth Gallery opened in 1983 with an exhibition of paintings by Andreas Schulze and was soon followed by exhibitions of Rosemarie Trockel and Peter Fischli David Weiss.
 Over the next few years, George Condo, Jenny Holzer, Barbara Kruger, Louise Lawler and Cindy Sherman all showed at the gallery and have continued to do so for the last thirty years.
 In 1991, a second gallery opened in Cologne under the name of Philomene Magers.
 Early exhibitions included Ad Reinhardt’s Black Paintings, Robert Morris’s felt pieces and John Baldessari’s photographs and text paintings from the 1960s.
 The two galleries merged into a single entity in 1998, and in 2000, a Munich space opened with Ed Ruscha’s exhibition Gunpowder and Stains.